Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 .. admonition:: Note

-   If you happen to wrongly flag and would like to restore the older flags, use the task ``flagmanager`` to restore the flags to the stage that you would like to by providing the versionname.
-Then use the task ``flagmanager`` again with the to delete the unwanted flagbackup tables.
+   If you happen to wrongly flag and would like to restore the older flags, use the task ``flagmanager`` with mode = 'list' to see the flagbackup versions.
+Locate the version to which you want to restore and run flagmanager with mode ='restore' providing the versionname.
+After that use the task ``flagmanager`` again with the to delete the unwanted flagbackup versions using it with mode ='delete' and giving the unwanted versionnames.

 Now we extend the flags (growtime 80 means if more than 80% is flagged then fully flag, change if required)